hashicorp/terraform-website/content/source/docs/enterprise/getting-started/workspaces.html.md

 ~> **Note:** Only members of the "owners" team can create new workspaces.

-First, make sure you're on TFE's front page.
-If you're still on the VCS settings (or any other page), click the Terraform logo button in the upper left and choose "Terraform Enterprise".
+First, make sure you're viewing the workspace list.
+If you're still on the VCS settings (or any other page), click the "Workspaces" button in the top navigation bar.

 ![navigate](./images/work-navigate.png)

-TFE's front page is a list of the workspaces you have access to; if you haven't created any, it's empty.
+The workspace list shows all of the workspaces you have access to; if you haven't created any, it's empty.

 To create your first workspace, click the "+ New Workspace" button in the upper right.